Brookfield Relocation Services

 Answer: Of course!
 We have prepared a list of commonly needed items below.
 This list is not exhaustive and will change based on individual circumstances.
 However, we do recommend having:

-• The contact information for your Brookfield Representative.
-This includes your file number with Brookfield.
-Your Home Inspector and Lawyer will need these to bill Brookfield direct.
+• The contact information for your relocation representative.
+This includes your file number if one was given to you.
+Your Home Inspector and Lawyer will need these to bill some companies direct.

 • Slip on shoes for viewing the homes.
 A lot of time and effort can be expended if you wear big bulky boots.